Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-For years, I had heard of the Cricut cutting machine—especially among the scrapbooking community—but didn't really pay much attention to what it could actually do.
+For years, I had heard of the Cricut Create cutting machine—especially among the scrapbooking community—but didn't really pay much attention to what it could actually do.

-But anyway I started to really want one of these digital cutting machines everyone was talking about.
-One day while browsing on craigslist, I saw a Cricut Create posted for sale.
-So long story short I got it!
-It was practically brand new at almost half the price, I fell in love and the rest is history!!
+But anyway, I started to really want one of these digital cutting machines everyone was talking about.
+One day while browsing Craigslist, I saw a Cricut Create posted for sale.
+So long story short, I got it!
+It was practically brand new at almost half the price, I fell in love, and the rest is history!

 I really do love this machine.
 The main reason I love it so much is you can do so many different things with it and it is really easy to use.
 The Cricut came with a cartridge with the font and shapes you can cut.

-To my surprise there were several options just on that one cartridge and there are tons of different themed cartridges out there for purchase.
-Another great thing is that if I ever want to upgrade (which I intend to) to another machine these cartridges can be used in ANY Cricut machine.
-I've heard that now they have even came out with a Cricut cake decorating machine..how awesome is that?
+To my surprise, there were several options just on that one cartridge and there are tons of different themed cartridges out there for purchase.
+Another great thing is that if I ever want to upgrade (which I intend to) to another machine, these cartridges can be used in any Cricut machine.
+I've heard that now they have even come out with a Cricut cake decorating machine..how awesome is that?

 This is the way it works: Your Cricut will come with a sticky mat and a cartridge.
-Mine is a 6 in by 12 in mat.
-Cut your paper to the size of your mat and stick on, push a button to load your mat, punch in whatever shape or font you want and then press cut.
+Mine is a 6-inch by 12-inch mat.
+Cut your paper to the size of your mat and stick on, push a button to load your mat, punch in whatever shape or font you want, and then press cut.
 That's it!
 They even have tablets of decorative paper pre-cut to the mat size for the Cricut Create where Cricut products are sold.